acl-org/eacl-2024/_pages/calls/papers.md

 ### Submission Instructions

-The deadline for submission of both long and short papers is Friday, 20 September 2020, 23:59 Anywhere on Earth.
+The deadline for submission of both long and short papers is Wednesday, 7 October 2020, 23:59 Anywhere on Earth.

 For electronic submission of all papers, please use: <https://www.softconf.com/eacl2021/papers>.